mvolkmann/mvolkmann.github.com/programming/sed-article.md

 When the last line is reached (`$`) it branches to label "b".
 This marks the end of the final paragraph.

-When PatSpace does not end with a newline, lines from the current paragraph are still being gathered, so it branches back to "a" to get another line.
+When the pattern space does not end with a newline, lines from the current paragraph are still being gathered, so it branches back to "a" to get another line.

-When PatSpace ends with a newline, this means a blank line was appended to PatSpace and the end of a paragraph has been reached.
+When the pattern space ends with a newline, this means a blank line was appended to the pattern space and the end of a paragraph has been reached.

 How do we know this is really processing one paragraph at a time?